claudiodangelis/qrcp/README.md

     go get github.com/claudiodangelis/qrcp

+If using go 1.18 or higher,

+    go install github.com/claudiodangelis/qrcp@latest

 ## Linux

 Download the latest Linux .tar.gz archive from the [Releases](https://github.com/claudiodangelis/qrcp/releases) page, extract it, move the binary to the proper directory, then set execution permissions.